polkadot-fellows/Evaluations/evidence/claravanstaden/0003-claravanstaden-2025-01-retention-rank-1.md

-# Argument-0003: Retention at/Promotion to Rank I
+# Argument-0003: Retention at Rank I

 |                 |                  |
 | --------------- |------------------|